KobeGuo99/ePortfolio/README.md

 Hi everyone.
-I am Kobe Guo, and this is a personal website for me.
+I am Kobe Guo, and this is my personal website that showcases all my projects.